Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Large Employer Emergency Financing Facility

-Large Canadian businesses that (1) have a significant impact on the economy, (2) make at least $300 in annual revenue, (3) need at least $60 million in financing and (4) are not in the financial sector can get term loans of $60 million or more from the government to cover cashflow needs for the next 12 months.
+Large Canadian businesses that (1) have a significant impact on the economy, (2) make at least $300 million in annual revenue, (3) need at least $60 million in financing and (4) are not in the financial sector can get term loans of $60 million or more from the government to cover cashflow needs for the next 12 months.
 To qualify, businesses must have significant operations in Canada and support a significant workforce in Canada.

 Funds are meant to address needs arising as a result of COVID-19, not previously existing insolvencies or restructurings.
 No maximum loan amount is specified on the government’s website.
 Applications became available May 20 – visit the Canada Development Investment Corporation (CDIV) website for more details.